BSharmi/ETRM-identification/README.md

 5. Motif database: Motif libraries compiled from HOMER and other public databases (for details see the paper)

 Please download a genome fa file (e.g. mm10.fa).
 It is a large file and has not been provided here.
+Clone the Github repository to a local system or a server

 ## Below are some command line arguments to perform different functions: